cellgeni/nf-velocyto/README.md

 * `--barcodes_on_irods` - Tells pipeline whether to look for the gzipped barcodes file on IRODS or the FARM (default yes means look on IRODS).
 * `--bam_on_irods` - Tells pipeline whether to look for the bam file on IRODS or the FARM (default yes means look on IRODS).
 * `--bam_has_umis` - Tells the pipeline whether the BAM files have UMIs (default yes means BAM contains UMIs).
 * `--GTF` - Tells pipeline which genome GTF to use (by default GRCh38 2020A is used).
-This argument is hardcoded and needs to be changed to your local path to the GTF file.
+This default argument is hardcoded and needs to be changed to your local path to the file.
 * `--RMSK` - Tells pipeline which mask file to use (by default GRCh38 is used).
-This argument is hardcoded and needs to be changed to your local path to the mask file.
+This default argument is hardcoded and needs to be changed to your local path to the file.